There are just under 400 species, several of which change color.

 The name Anole Lizard refers to one of over 400 species of mostly color-changing lizards located primarily in South and Central America.

 There is a single species, the Green Anole, Anolis carolinensis, native to North America, which is sometimes called the American Chameleon.
 Though many anole lizards can exhibit color adaptations to their environment, the anole lizard differs from true Chameleons in many ways, not least in their very limited ability for color change.
-In most species, the male and female differ in some way, most commonly because the males have a brightly colored dewlap on the necks, but males and females may also by size and sometimes nose length.
+In most species, the male and female differ, most commonly because the males have a brightly colored dewlap on the necks, but males and females may also be characterized by size and sometimes nose length.
 Another species, the Brown Anole (A. sagrei), can be found in parts of the United States, but is considered an invasive species and has a negative effect on local ecosystems.
 A few other species, including the Knight Anole (A. equestris) are also found in Florida but are introduced species and not native to the area.

-Anole Lizards facts
+Facts About Anole Lizards

 - Most anole species can change color to some degree.